 Using DPF Through Docker¶

-Run in a consistent environment regardless of the host OS.
+Running in a consistent environment regardless of the host operating system

 Installing the DPF Image¶

-Assuming you have docker installed, you can get started by
+If you have Docker installed, you can get started by authorizing Docker to

-authorizing docker to access this repository using a personal access
+access this repository using a GitHub personal access token with

 echo XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX > GH_TOKEN.txt

-This lets you send the token to docker without leaving the token value in your history.
-Next, authorize docker to access this repository with:
+This lets you send the token to Docker without leaving the token value in your history.

 GH_USERNAME=<my-github-username> cat GH_TOKEN.txt | docker login docker.pkg.github.com -u $GH_USERNAME --password-stdin